erikhogset/erikhogset.github.io/index.md

     <p class="sub">
      I'm a mechanical engineer who designs and builds systems, with experience in electromechanical prototyping, automated manufacturing, and hands-on fabrication.
-I'm expecially interested in clean energy and sustainable engineering.
+I'm particularly interested in clean energy and sustainable engineering.
     </p>